 Your child needs to read 3 times a week to an adult for 10 - 15 minutes; this should include some discussion and questioning time.
 The adult must sign the reading record.

 Children will bring home a weekly practise sheet which will note the words that your child needs to learn.
-These words will be taken from their spelling lessons, as well as key words from elsewhere that their teacher feels they are misspelling and need to practise.
-The children will have a weekly test, the results of which will be noted on their homework sheet so you can keep a check on your child's progress.
+These words will be taken from their spelling lessons, as well as keywords from elsewhere that their teacher feels they are misspelling and need to practise.
+The children will have a weekly test, the results of which will be noted on Google Classroom, so you can keep a check on your child's progress.

 Try more, learn more, achieve more!